docyes/backbonebase/README.md

 ## BackboneBase.Request

-Request is module that can be mixed in to any Model or Collection object, giving the object the ability to manage a stack of requests; the stack has a bounded capacity of one.
+Request is a module that can be mixed in to any Model or Collection object, giving the object the ability to manage a stack of requests; the stack has a bounded capacity of one.
 If the stack is full, new additions will supersede the previous item from the stack.
 When a request is complete and an item is in the stack, the pop operation will result in an empty stack.

 ##### Catalog of Events